After Treatment: Chronic pain

 Combining a non-medical treatment with pain medicine can better help relieve your pain.
 It is very important to discuss this with your healthcare team.
 They can review which options would be right for you.
 Not all treatments are safe for all patients.
 The following information describes possible treatment options that might be helpful.

 • Acupuncture: This treatment is done by a specialist called an acupuncturist.
 For this treatment, the acupuncturist places very thin needles in the body.
 There is little discomfort since the needles are very thin.
 Special points are selected in the body that are believed to control pain.
 The needles remain for about 15 to 30 minutes and are then removed.
-If you would like to try this treatment, your healthcare team can recommend an acupuncturist or you can use the
+If you would like to try this treatment, your healthcare team can recommend an acupuncturist, or you can use the

 service locators below to find one near you.

 • Biofeedback: This treatment uses a machine that provides information about your body.
 A biofeedback technician is specially trained to use the machine.
 Electrical sensors are placed on different parts of your body.
 There is little discomfort with this treatment.
 The information helps you learn to control some of your body functions.
 Body functions include your heart rate, blood pressure, and muscle tension.
-Learning to control body functions may help you learn how to manage pain.
+Learning to control body functions may help you learn how to manage your pain.

 • Skin stimulation: Skin stimulation uses a series of different techniques on the skin.
 These include pressure, heat, cold, menthol preparations, or vibration.
 If you are considering any of these, discuss it with your healthcare team first.
 It is important to make sure that this is safe for you.
 Not everyone can use skin stimulation to relieve their pain.